Before You Buy

 You only need two pieces of information to check property zoning for free:

-2. The parcel number (APN), the unique identification number assigned to every piece of land by the county.
+2. The parcel number (APN).
+This is the unique identification number assigned to every piece of land by the county.

 If you found the property on a listing site, Craigslist, or Facebook Marketplace, the parcel number is usually right in the listing.
-If it is not listed, ask the seller.
+If it is not listed, ask the seller to provide it.

 How to Check Property Zoning Online (Free Method)